 11am to 3pm – Montana State University campus visit.

-Montana State University Renne Library “All things Pirsig” collection (from 11:00am to 12:30pm) and the Museum of the Rockies Pirsig collection (from 1:30pm to 3:00pm)
+Montana State University Renne Library “All things Pirsig” collection (from 11:00am to 12:30pm)

 An opportunity to see Montana Hall where Pirsig and Sarah Vinke worked and taught in their time at MSU (was MSC), just opposite the Library.